Skip to content

 Key Findings

-Northwestern deliberately did NOT push an emergency notification at any point — administrators treated the encampment as a policy matter, not a Clery emergency, and communicated via community email and Leadership Notes
+Northwestern did not push an emergency notification at any point during the encampment; administrators treated it as a policy matter, not a Clery emergency, and communicated via community email and Leadership Notes

 The Deering Meadow Agreement included specific commitments around Palestinian faculty support, cost-of-attendance funding for Palestinian undergraduates, and MENA/Muslim student space

-The agreement was voided in December 2025 as part of a $75M federal settlement, making this one of the most expensively reversed protest agreements in U.S. higher education
+The agreement was voided in December 2025 as part of a $75M federal settlement

 Outcome